 - (I) Supplier communication meetings: The company holds supplier communication meetings from time to time to raise awareness of the corporate social responsibility policy.
-Results can be used to provide a basis for supplier management plans. - (II) Training and campaigns: The company may provide education and training as needed to help suppliers establish the capabilities to manage and fulfill their corporate social responsibilities. - (III) Eligibility: Suppliers who engage the company in transactions of NT\$20,000 or more for the first time will be required to submit a Supplier's CSR Self-Assessment along with the price quotation.
+Results can be used to provide a basis for supplier management plans. - (II) Training and campaigns: The company may provide education and training as needed to help suppliers establish the capabilities to manage and fulfill their corporate social responsibilities. - (III) Eligibility: Suppliers who engage the company in transactions of NT\$100,000 or more, or who engage the company in three or more transactions annually, will be required to submit a Supplier's CSR Self-Assessment Form along with the price quotation.
 The company will not proceed to engage in a transaction until its procurement department has confirmed the absence of any violation of laws and regulations.
-Furthermore, suppliers who had engaged the company in transactions where a single transaction or the sum of all transactions reached NT\$30,000,000 in the previous year will be required to sign the Statement of Commitment to Human Rights and Environmental Sustainability to ensure that they fulfill their corporate social responsibilities. - (IV) Onsite visits: E.SUN FHC may pay onsite visits to key suppliers and record the results to verify the status of corporate social responsibility practices at these companies. - V. Contracts and agreements
+Furthermore, suppliers who had engaged the company in transactions where a single transaction or the sum of all transactions reached NT\$10,000,000 in the previous year will be required to sign the Statement of Commitment to Human Rights and Environmental Sustainability to ensure that they fulfill their corporate social responsibilities. - (IV) Onsite visits: E.SUN FHC may pay onsite visits to key suppliers (suppliers with a single transaction of NT\$30,000,000 or more) and record the results to verify the status of corporate social responsibility practices at these companies. - V. Contracts and agreements